 a) What is AGM?

 An Annual General Meeting (AGM) is one of the compliance requirements for all Singapore companies.
 The annual meeting is mandatory to be held by a company to keep its shareholders updated with the business health, financial performance as well as the progress of the company.
-It is the mandatory requirement that, according to section 201 and section 197(1) b) of the CA, the company must present the financial statements at the AGM (Not more than 4 months before the date of the AGM while unlisted companies must lay out the financial statements not more than 6 months before the date of the AGM) and lodge the records of the AGM with ACRA respectively.
 The shareholders are granted the opportunity to raise queries, vote and make important decisions for the company (such as the appointment or removal of a director).

 b) When must the AGM be held?

-Under section 175 of the Companies Act, every company is must have its first AGM within 18 months from the date of incorporation.
+For companies with Financial Year End (FYE) ending before 31 August 2018, under section 175 of the Companies Act, every company must have its first AGM held within 18 months from the date of incorporation.
 Subsequent meetings have to be held every calendar year with the interval of not be more than 15 months between such AGMs.
-The company must send the written notice (that includes the date, time and venue of the AGM, details of the resolution to be passed) at least 14 days before the AGM.
+The company must send to shareholders, the written notice (that includes the date, time and venue of the AGM, details of the resolution to be passed) at least 14 days before the AGM.

-It’s mandatory for every locally incorporated company to file their annual returns (the electronic document that every company must file with ACRA every year to keep its basic information updated) under the Companies Act, 30 days from the date of the AGM.
+It’s mandatory for every locally incorporated company to file their annual returns (the electronic document that every company must file with ACRA every year to keep its basic information updated) under the Companies Act within the stipulated timeline.
 The annual return must be signed either by a director of the company or a company secretary upon submission. (download annual return sample or template here)